sudounknown/chrome-multiple/README.md

-# chrome-multiple
+# Chrome Multi Manager
-Chrome multiple, each browser is independent.
+Chrome Multi Manager, each browser is independent.

 You can add extentions in bulk, and sync browser settings even bookmarks.